hotsphink/sfink-tools/mozilla.md

 I thought I'd write up one of those periodic posts describing my workflow.
 My workflow is not best for everyone.
 Nor is it the best possible one for me, since I'm a creature of habit and cling to comfortable tools.
 But it can be helpful to look at what others do, and see what you might be able to steal.

 This is going to be more of a summary overview than an in-depth description or tutorial.
 I am happy to expand on bits you are curious about.
+Note that there are good docs already for the "normal" workflow at http://mozilla-version-control-tools.readthedocs.io/en/latest/hgmozilla/index.html

 A number of things here use local crap that I've piled up over time.
 I've published a repository containing some of them.
 At the moment, I have it uploaded to two difference places.
 I don't know how long I'll keep them in sync before giving up on one: